 If nasal obstruction plays a role, we must find ways to improve your nasal breathing.
 If your jaws are impeding your airway or encroaching on your tongue space, we need to find ways to get your tongue out of the back of your throat.

 Orthodontically, our solutions to resolve an airway problem include improving nasal breathing and getting the tongue out of the back of the throat.
 We incorporate both dental and skeletal expansion in our treatment plans.
-We work closely with Sleep Medicine Physicians, ENTs and Oral Surgeons.
+At our orthodontic offices in Seattle and Bellevue, we work closely with Sleep Medicine Physicians, ENTs, and Oral Surgeons.
 When appropriate, we set up patients for orthognathic surgery to help provide a more permanent solution to their airway and sleep problem.

 CPAP machines and oral appliances are useful and help some people as they help get the tongue out of the way.
 In our practice, we look for ways to help our patients breathe better without needing an oral appliance or a CPAP machine.